baoqtran/AppointmentScheduler-Early-Version/readme.txt

 <h2>MAIN CUSTOMER MENU:</h2>
-<p>After the appointment reminder notification, the user will be directed to the main customer menu where 4 buttons will appear on the screen.
+<p>After the appointment reminder notification, the user will be directed to the main customer menu where 4 tabs will appear on the top left of the screen
-This will display a table with all the available customer information, it also comes with 3 buttons below (Add, Update, Delete).
+(Customer, Animals, Appointments, Reports).
+This screen displays a table with all the available customer information, it also comes with 3 buttons below (Add, Update, Delete).
 The add button will create a new customer, the update button will update an existing customer, and the delete button will remove an existing customer from the system.

 <img src="Screenshots/MAIN MENU.png" alt="alt text" title="MainMenu" />

 <img src="Screenshots/CUSTOMER - ADD.png" alt="alt text" title="CustomerAdd" />